PBFDOT Header

 State Road (SR) 60 Resurfacing Project from west of County Road (CR) 512 to west of 94th Drive

-Description: The project began on July 13, 2024.
+Description: This project began on July 13, 2024.
 The project improvements consist of milling and resurfacing the existing roadway, upgrading curb ramps to meet current Americans with Disability Act (ADA) standards, upgrading signage and pavement markings, upgrading signalization and pedestrian detectors at 98th Avenue, and constructing minor drainage improvements at various locations throughout the project limits.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
-Cost/Completion: $11.19 million/Summer 2025 Traffic Impact:
+Cost/Completion: $11.19 million/ Summer 2025 Traffic Impact:

-US 1 between Davis Street and Bridge 700224/ the Brevard County line will have the northbound and southbound outside shoulders closed around-the-clock, beginning at 7 a.m.
-Monday, Jan.
-13 through approximately 7 p.m., Friday, March 28, for construction of sidewalk, and milling and resurfacing operations.
+US 1 between Davis Street and Bridge 700224/ the Brevard County line will have the northbound and southbound outside shoulders closed around-the-clock through approximately 7 p.m., Friday, April 25, for construction of sidewalk, and milling and resurfacing operations.
 Shoulders may be left in milled condition; cyclists are encouraged to seek alternate route until paving is completed.
 Please note that no parking will be allowed along the shoulders north of Indian River Drive, as these will be utilized for equipment storage and will be an active construction zone.

-US 1 between Palm Avenue and Davis Street will have one southbound lane closed, as needed, nightly, beginning at 7 p.m., Monday, Jan.
-13 through approximately 7 a.m., Friday, March 28, for reconstruction of damaged pavement, construction of new curb and gutter, and milling and resurfacing operations at the Roseland Road and Jackson Street intersections.
+US 1 between Palm Avenue and Davis Street will have one southbound lane closed, as needed, nightly, through approximately 7 a.m., Friday, April 25, for reconstruction of damaged pavement, construction of new curb and gutter, and milling and resurfacing operations at the Roseland Road and Jackson Street intersections.

-US 1 between South of Davis St. to Bridge 700224/ the Brevard County Line will have one northbound lane closed, nightly, beginning at 7 p.m., Monday, Jan.
-13 through approximately 7 a.m., Friday, March 28, for reconstruction of damaged pavement, construction of new curb and gutter, and milling and resurfacing operations at the Roseland Road and Jackson Street intersections.
-1.
+US 1 between South of Davis St. to Bridge 700224/ the Brevard County Line will have one northbound lane closed, nightly, through approximately 7 a.m., Friday, April 25, for reconstruction of damaged pavement, construction of new curb and gutter, and milling and resurfacing operations at the Roseland Road and Jackson Street intersections.

 Access to businesses and residences will be maintained at all times throughout construction.

-Advanced Notice: Southbound US 1 U-Turn lane at 21st Street will have one southbound lane closed, 8 p.m. to 6 a.m., Thursday, Jan.
-31 through Friday, Jan.
-31, 1 of 4 lanes will be closed for milling and resurfacing the U-Turn lane.
+Advanced Notice: US 1 at 16th Street will have one southbound lane closed, 7 p.m. to 6 a.m., Sunday, March 30 through Tuesday, April 1, for concrete work.

 Traffic Impact: